 However, for the sake of this article we’re going to focus on a leased line that delivers an internet service.
 This can be called Managed Internet Access, Direct Internet Access or often (due to their most common use) just referred to as a Leased Line.

-Much like broadband products, there are number of different leased line products, and the equipment and technology vary.
+Much like business broadband, there are number of different leased line products, and the equipment and technology vary.
 However, they have the same benefits, that are completely opposite to those mentioned for broadband above.
 They are symmetrical, uncontended, more expensive and come with excellent service levels.